 Dr. Stacy Clifford Simplican (Vanderbilt University, Nashville, USA) delivered a lecture at the symposium on social inclusion, organized by the chair Citizenship and Humanisation of the Public Sector at the University of Humanistic Studies (Utrecht, the Netherlands).
 Continue reading Every moment has potential’….. but for what?

 German, Canadian and Dutch academic teachers and students came together in a workshop on care ethics which was organized at the university of Vechta (Germany) on June 15, 2018.
 Continue reading Contested care – how to approach it in a care-ethical way?

 Dr. Stacy Clifford Simplican (senior lecturer at Vanderbilt University, Nashville, USA) is renowned for her critical reflections on the concepts of social inclusion and participation.
 We asked her about her views on the thinking of Eva Feder Kittay and Joan Tronto.
 Continue reading Social inclusion critically reflected

-On April 17th 2018, professor Andries Baart gave a lecture in Zeist (NL).
-The subject was on the role of the Arts for a better perceiving of care (practices).
-Continue reading Perception, an Art?!
+On April 17th 2018, professor Andries Baart (NL) gave a lecture about how the Arts can contribute to a better perception of care (practices).

 Critical Ethics of Care organized its annual Masterclass on November 8 2018, ‘Normative Professionalisation: searching for the good – dedicated professionals between complexity and scarcity’.
 Introductions were given by professor Gaby Jacobs, lecturer Mariël Kanne and care ethics consultant & counselor Michael Kolen.
 Continue reading Masterclass Normative Professionalisation